Right Arrow

 Heat exhaustion, fatalities, regulatory action

-Video confirms break adherence, monitors worker distress; supports policy enforcement and real-time response.
+Video confirms break adherence, supports policy enforcement, and enables a real-time response to missed breaks.

 Crush/Amputation